 7. Taxes: The Energy Price shall include full reimbursement for, and Seller is liable for and shall pay, or cause to be paid, or reimburse Buyer if Buyer has paid, all Taxes applicable to a Transaction arising prior to the Delivery Point.
 If Buyer is required to remit such Tax, the amount shall be deducted from any sums due to Seller.
 Seller shall indemnify, defend and hold harmless Buyer from any Claims for such Taxes.
 The Energy Price does not include reimbursement for, and Buyer is liable for and shall pay, cause to be paid, or reimburse Seller if Seller has paid, all Taxes applicable to a Transaction arising at and from the Delivery Point, including any Taxes imposed or collected by a taxing authority with jurisdiction over Buyer.
 Buyer shall indemnify, defend and hold harmless Seller from any Claims for such Taxes.
 Either Party, upon written request of the other, shall provide a certificate of exemption or other reasonably satisfactory evidence of exemption if either Party is exempt from taxes, and shall use reasonable efforts to obtain and cooperate with obtaining any exemption from or reduction of any Tax.
 Each Party shall use reasonable efforts to administer this Confirmation and implement the provisions in accordance with the intent to minimize Taxes.
 "Claims" means all claims or actions, threatened or filed and whether groundless, false or fraudulent, that directly or indirectly relate to the subject matter of an indemnity, and the resulting losses, damages, expenses, attorneys’ fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of the Transaction.
 "Taxes" means any or all ad valorem, property, occupation, severance, generation, first use, conservation, Btu or energy, transmission, utility, gross receipts, privilege, sales, use, consumption, excise, lease, transaction, and other taxes or, governmental charges, licenses, fees, permits and assessments, or increases therein, other than taxes based on net income or net worth.

 8. Arbitration: Any dispute relating to this Confirmation shall be resolved by binding arbitration conducted in accordance with the arbitration rules of the Federal Arbitration Act ("FAA"), and to the extent such conduct is not addressed by the federal law of arbitration, it shall be determined under the Commercial Arbitration Rules of the American Arbitration Association ("AAA").
 Each Party shall select one arbitrator within 30 days of a notice for arbitration and the two arbitrators shall select a third neutral arbitrator with at least 8 years professional experience in electrical energy-related transactions.
 Only damages allowed pursuant to this Confirmation may be awarded and the arbitrators shall have no authority to award treble, exemplary or punitive damages of any kind under any circumstances regardless of whether such damages may be available under the governing law for this Confirmation and/or the FAA or AAA.
-The arbitration shall be conducted in Minneapolis, Minnesota and such arbitration and any related award shall be confidential.
+The arbitration shall be conducted in New York, New York and such arbitration and any related award shall be confidential.
 Any and all disputes arising under this or any other agreement between the Parties as to a single occurrence shall be arbitrated together by the same arbitrators.